robert-dordai/robert-dordai.github.io/content/posts/concurrency-garbage-and-performance-w-node.md

 Which thread handles which operation can be pretty confusing with Node.

 - Network and timer operations run on the main thread and are non-blocking
-- Synchronous APIs for compute or disk run on the main thread and are blocking the thread
+- Synchronous APIs for compute or disk run on the main thread blocking it
 - Asynchronous APIs for compute or disk run on threads from `libuv` thread pool and are blocking the thread they're running on
 - DNS operations run on threads from `c-ares` thread pool and are blocking the thread they're running on

 ---

-## `Notes on performance`
+## `Performance`

+Even though this topic is hugely vast, there are some basic points that we can follow and get good performance out of most APIs:

+- Write optimal code (algorithmic complexity, network trips, memory footprint)
+- Offload appropriate operations to workers
+- Cache as much as possible

 ### Cost and cascading effects